Why it matters

 Subjects were given several virtual patches, masked from view, and asked to order them by roughness.
 They could — consistently.
 Varying amplitude and groove-spacing produced orderings that matched the authors' intuitions about what the parameters "ought" to feel like.
 Suggestive rather than conclusive, but enough to justify the architecture.

 The unpleasant surprise of building a force display is that it doesn't always behave.
 Push against a simulated hard wall and the joystick may start to buzz — a high-frequency oscillation that destroys the illusion and, occasionally, your wrist.
-Part II of the paper develops a control-theoretic explanation, and it generalizes a simple rule.
+Part II develops a control-theoretic explanation, and it generalizes to a simple rule.

-Stable operation requires that the sampling period T stay below roughly
+Stable operation requires sampling period T < 2B/K. Move the sliders below

 Because T* ∝ B/K, you can trade sampling rate for viscosity.
 The paper reports